The 2024 FMCiC Internship program is now open.

 There are many previous interns who have moved into full time ministry from internships:

-- Greg Elford is an Ordained Minister and is appointed as Pastor at New Heights FMC in Mission, BC.
-Greg is also a Network Leader.
+- Rev. Greg Elford is an Ordained Minister and is appointed as Pastor at New Heights FMC in Mission, BC.

-- Grant Wolfe is an Ordained Minister and is appointed as the Pastor at Grapeview FMC in St. Catharines, ON.
-Grant is also a Network Mentor.
+- Rev. Grant Wolfe is an Ordained Minister and is appointed as a Co-Church Planter with his wife, Rev. Dr. Mary-Elsie Wolfe in the Orleans South neighbourhood in Ottawa, ON.
+Grant is also a Church Planting Coach.

-- Matt Wiley is an Ordained Minister and is appointed as Lead Pastor at Rice Road Community Church in Welland, ON.
-Matt also serves on the national Board of Administration.
+- Rev. Matt Wiley is an Ordained Minister and is appointed as Lead Pastor at Rice Road Community Church in Welland, ON.

-- Darryl Dozlaw is an Ordained Minister and is the church planting pastor at Riversdale Neighbours Church in Saskatoon, SK.
-Darryl is also a Network Leader.
+- Rev. Darryl Dozlaw is an Ordained Minister and is the church planting pastor at Riversdale Neighbours Church in Saskatoon, SK.

-- Keitha Ogbogu (nee Slack) is an Ordained Minister and is appointed as Lead Pastor at Hampton Free Methodist Church in Saskatoon, SK.
+- Rev. Keitha Ogbogu (nee Slack) is an Ordained Minister and is appointed as Lead Pastor at West Springs Free Methodist Church in Calgary, AB.

 FMCiC-sponsored Internship – First Steps:

-4. Intern submits a current resume to the Director of Personnel office by email attachment.
+5. Intern submits a current resume to the Credentialing Coordinator by email attachment.

 Requirements: Local Church

-- Has done NCD twice and has a plan of action
+- has done Life Plan, Ministry Map or NCD and has a plan of action

-- Has recommendation in their Official Board minutes regarding the internship
+- has the recommendation in their Official Board minutes regarding the internship

-- Agrees to apply for any government grants both federally and provincially
+- agrees to match the funds provide and/or apply for any government grants both federally and provincially

 Requirements: Supervising Pastor

-- will be responsible for the internship at the local church
+- will be responsible for overseeing the internship at the local church

 - will not be gone more than 2 weeks twice during internship (especially if s/he is the mentor)